Redadaghouj/42-so_long_1337/README.md

 ## 🛡️ License

 This project is part of the **1337 curriculum**.
 It is shared here for educational purposes and should not be used for plagiarism.

----

-Feel free to customize this README further to better fit your project's specifics!